its-x3non/CIS7-Final-Vigenere-Cipher/README.md

 If you would like to encrypt, type 1 then press enter: <br />
 1) Type in what word you would like to encrypt (no spaces)
 2) Type in the keyword (Also no spaces)
-3) Output displays in the following order: Plain Text, Keyword, Ciphered Text
+3) Output displays in the following order: Plain Text, Keyword, Ciphered Text.

 If you would like to decrypt, type 2 then press enter: <br />
 1) Text appears "Would you like to use previous input? (y/n)"
-   - (If Y) If you haven't already encrypted something, it'll ask you to encrypt something first
+   - (If Y) If you haven't already encrypted something, it'll ask you to encrypt something first.
-      - (If Y) If you have encrypted something already, it'll use your previous input
+      - (If Y) If you have encrypted something already, it'll use your previous input.
-   - (If N) If you don't want to use previous input, it'll ask you to input something
+   - (If N) If you don't want to use previous input, it'll ask you to input something.
-      - Steps are like encrypting so no need to repeat
+      - Steps are like encrypting so no need to repeat.
-   - Once decryption is done, once prompted to exit, everything will reset
+2) Once decryption is done, once prompted to exit, everything will reset.

 If you want to see the credits, type 3 then press enter. <br />
 If you would like to stop using the program, type 4 then press enter. <br />